n8tz/magic-web-string-parser/readme.md

 parsed.set(
   jsonPathSelector, // Ex: $..Prop.*.value[?(@.isLeaf)]
-  newValue,         // value to set enumerate,        // do return an array with 1 stringified versions per replaced value raw               // do set as raw Json
+  newValue,         // value to set enumerate,        // do return an array with 1 stringified versions per replaced value ( will not set the given values on the current instance ) raw               // do set as raw Json
 ) // return one of :
   //   - array of 1 serialized version per replaced value
-  //   - the serialized string with provided value in all selected node
+  //   - the serialized strings with provided value in all selected node

 parsed.get(
   jsonPathSelector // Ex: $..Prop.*.value[?(@.isLeaf)]
 ) // return jsonPath selection

+parsed.stringify() // return as string with updated values
 ```
 ### CLI Api :
 ```